mozilla-services/mozilla-pipeline-schemas/README.md

 - Build the rendered schemas using the instructions below, and check those artifacts (in the `schemas` directory) in to the git repo as well.
 See the rationale for this in the "Notes" section below.
 - Add one or more example JSON documents to the `validation` directory.
 - Run the tests (either via Docker or directly) using the instructions below.
-- Once all tests pass, submit a PR to the github repository against the `dev` branch.
+- Once all tests pass, submit a PR to the github repository against the `master` branch.

 Note that Pioneer studies have a [slightly amended](README.pioneer.md) process.